tock/tock/doc/reference/trd-appid.md

 }
 ```

-The `Padding` type has a variable length.
+The `Reserved` type has a variable length.
 This credentials type is
-used to reserve space for future credentials or pad their placement.
+used to reserve space for future credentials (e.g., that will be added
+by another party in the deployment process).
+Because the `total_size`
+field of a TBF Base Header is covered by integrity, once the total
+size of the TBF Object has been decided it cannot be changed: if
+credentials need to be added later, space must be reserved for them.

 The `CleartextID` type has a data length of 8 bytes.
 It contains a
 64-bit number in big-endian format representing an application